 Although there had been more than 100 different companies building motorcycles in America since the early 1900s, by 1931 Harley-Davidson’s only competition in the U.S. was Indian.
 The U.S. motorcycle landscape would not change again until 1953.

 World War II

-As the country went to war once again, Harley-Davidson stepped up to support the U.S. military.
-In 1941 almost every motorcycle produced by Harley-Davidson was for the military.
-By the end of WWII in 1945, almost 90,000 WLA model motorcycles were produced.
-The company also created the unique XA 750 with horizontally-opposed cylinders and a drive shaft that was designed for use in the desert.
-Only 1,011 of the rare XA 750s were ever built.
+As the country went to war once again, Harley-Davidson stepped up to support the U.S. In 1941 almost every motorcycle Harley-Davidson produced went to the military.
+By the end of WWII in 1945, Harley-Davidson had produced almost 90,000 WLA models.
+The company also created the unique XA 750 with its horizontally opposed cylinders and driveshaft designed for desert use.
+Only 1,011 of the rare XA 750s were built.

 Celebrating its 50th anniversary in 1953, the company created this unique logo showcasing a V — honoring the engine that had been so important to the company’s success.
-The logo was placed on the fender of every 1954 model Harley-Davidson.
+Harley-Davidson attached the logo to the fender of every 1954 model.

 And Then There Was One

 In 1953 Hendee Manufacturing — the company building the Indian motorcycle — went out of business, leaving Harley-Davidson as the lone American motorcycle company.
 The company would go it alone in the motorcycle business for more than 30 years.